-In addition to Canvas, students will have access to EXXAT, the program's education management system that tracks, manages, and approves student and preceptor documentation for Supervised Experiential Learning courses.
-Students who are completing Supervised Experiential Learning courses will receive preceptor feedback on student performance evaluations in EXXAT at the beginning, during, and/or at the end of the rotation per program instruction.
-Learning assessments completed during Supervised Experiential Learning courses are submitted in EXXAT, reviewed by preceptors and graded by the course instructor to ensure student achievement of competencies.
-The course instructor will upload the learning assessment grades from EXXAT into Canvas on a weekly basis and will contact students who are not meeting the minimum level of performance on learning assessments and/or evaluations.
-The Program Director will also monitor quarterly reports of students in Supervised Experiential Learning courses and contact students who are not meeting the minimum level of performance on learning assessments and/or evaluations.
+In addition to Canvas, students will have access to EXXAT, the education management system used by the Program that tracks, manages, and approves student and preceptor documentation, and evaluations for Supervised Experiential Learning rotations.
+Student achievement of competencies as well as completed SEL hours and alternate hours are tracked within EXXAT.
+Students who are completing Supervised Experiential Learning courses receive preceptor feedback on student performance evaluations in EXXAT.
+Projects completed during Supervised Experiential Learning courses are submitted in EXXAT, reviewed and evaluated by preceptors.
+The student is then required to submit completed evaluations and project materials to the SEL course in Canvas.
+The instructor of the SEL course is then able to review and grade the project to ensure student achievement of competencies.
+The Program Director will receive an alert from EXXAT if a student does not meet the minimum level of performance on an evaluation.
+Students who do not meet the minimum level of performance in a course or in an SEL rotation will discuss with their advisor a possible plan of action to improve performance.

 Formal assessment of student learning and regular reports of performance and progress are provided by each instructor to each enrolled student at specified intervals throughout the program, such as within and at the conclusion of each course.
-Faculty provide the student with electronic access to their grades via emailed grade reports or via Canvas.
+Faculty provide the student with electronic access to their grades via Canvas and final grades can be accessed on Pipeline, Harding University's student and faculty intranet.

-Students are assigned a faculty advisor and must meet with their advisor during midterms for academic advising and to discuss assessment of progress.
-Students must meet with their advisor prior to registering for courses for the following semester.
-A copy of the Academic Advising: Statement of Student Understanding (see Appendix G) will be completed, electronically sent to the student, and filed in the student's advising folder in the Family and Consumer Sciences office.
-Semester grades are posted in Canvas and in Pipeline at the end of the semester.
+Students are responsible for monitoring their personal academic progress, completing program requirements, and remaining in good standing within the Program.
+The faculty is responsible for assisting and guiding the students.
+Students are assigned a faculty advisor and must meet with their advisor virtually during midterms for academic advising and/or communicate with the advisor to discuss assessment of progress.
+Students must contact their advisor prior to registering for courses for the following semester.
+The Program Director serves as the academic advisor for graduate students within the Applied Dietetics Practice Program.
+Records of student advising including a copy of the Academic Advising: Statement of Student Understanding (see Appendix G) are kept electronically and within student files in the Department of Family and Consumer Sciences.